Luzifer/twitch-bot/wiki/Events.md

 # Available Events

+## `bits`

+User spent bits in the channel.
+The full message is available like in a normal chat message, additionally the `{{ .bits }}` field is added with the total amount of bits spent.

+Fields:

+- `bits` - Total amount of bits spent in the message
+- `channel` - The channel the event occurred in
+- `username` - The login-name of the user who spent the bits

 ## `category_update`

 The current category for the channel was changed.
 (This event has some delay to the real category change!)